millord237/Stable-Video-Infinity/README.md

 **Please use our preview workflow**: `Stable-Video-Infinity/comfyui_workflow`!

-The cfg value in the original inference setting is typically 5.
-However, due to the acceleration components integrated within the ComfyUI workflow, the cfg value cannot be maintained consistently.
-Consequently, we have adjusted and fixed the cfg at 1.5.
+## ⚠️ Tips for Generating Better Long Videos

 **For improved textual alignment, you may consider the following crtical aspects.**

 1. **Slightly increase the CFG value**
    Try slightly increasing the CFG value within the recommended range of **1–2** to strengthen how much the model follows the text.
+The cfg value in the original inference setting is typically 5.
+However, due to the acceleration components integrated within the ComfyUI workflow, the cfg value cannot be maintained consistently.
+Consequently, we have adjusted and fixed the cfg at 1.5.

 2. **Prompt enhancement**